-AmCham EU has identified four priorities for an EU industrial strategy:
+AmCham EU has identified four priorities for an effective EU industrial strategy:

 - 1. Digitising European industry: fostering investment and innovation in people, technologies and processes - 2.
-Creating the right environment for a clean future - 3.
-Accelerating the EU circular economy - 4.
-Reinforcing the rules-based trading system and reinvigorating the transatlantic partnership
+Creating the right environment for a cleaner future - 3.
+Accelerating the transition to an EU circular economy - 4.
+Reinforcing the rules-based trade system and reinvigorating the transatlantic partnership